Joe Lynn Turner

-Joe Lynn Turner (born Joseph Arthur Mark Linquito, August 2, 1951) is an American singer known for his work in the hard rock bands Rainbow, Yngwie J. Malmsteen and Deep Purple.
+Joe Lynn Turner (born Joseph Arthur Mark Linquito, August 2, 1951) is an American singer best known for his work with Rainbow, Deep Purple, and Yngwie Malmsteen.

-During his career, Turner fronted and played guitar with pop rock band Fandango in the late 1970s; and in the early 1980s, he became a member of Rainbow, fronting the band and writing songs with guitarist, Ritchie Blackmore and bassist, and producer, Roger Glover.
-After Rainbow had disbanded in March 1984, he pursued a solo career, released one album, Rescue You, and sang backing vocals for Billy Joel, Cher, and Michael Bolton along with radio and television jingles.
-He also collaborated with songwriters Desmond Child and Jack Ponti.
-Turner had a short-lived association with neoclassical metal guitarist Yngwie Malmsteen and then Deep Purple.
-From the mid-1990s, he resumed his solo career, releasing an additional nine studio and two live recordings.
-He continued to perform session work, and collaborated with the groups Mother's Army and Hughes Turner Project and Sunstorm, the latter of which released five albums with Turner.
-In 2016, Turner released The Sessions via Cleopatra Records.

-Career
+Turner joined Rainbow in the early 1980s, performing on the albums Difficult to Cure (1981), Straight Between the Eyes (1982), and Bent Out of Shape (1983).
+Following Rainbow's disbandment, Turner collaborated with Yngwie Malmsteen on the studio album Odyssey (1988) and the live album Trial by Fire: Live in Leningrad (1989).
+In 1989, he became a member of Deep Purple, contributing to the album Slaves and Masters (1990) and toured with the band on a world tour in 1991.
+Beyond his collaborations, Turner has released nine solo albums under his own name, beginning with his debut Rescue You (1985), and most recently Belly of the Beast (2022).
+Additionally, he has released two albums as part of the Hughes Turner Project: HTP (2002) and HTP 2 (2003).

+Early life and career

 Early work

 Turner was born in Hackensack, New Jersey, on August 2, 1951, and became interested in music in the 1960s.
 Growing up in an Italian-American home, he was influenced by singers such as Frank Sinatra and Enrico Caruso.
 In high school, he formed the band Ezra, performing original material and cover songs.
 He played the accordion as a child and learned the guitar in his early teens.
 He was once influenced primarily by such artists as Led Zeppelin, Jimi Hendrix and Free.

 In 1977, Turner joined the rock band Fandango, who signed with RCA Records.
 Turner sang and played guitar on the band's four albums.
 Fandango toured with numerous artists including The Allman Brothers Band, The Marshall Tucker Band, The Beach Boys and Billy Joel.

 Rainbow

-After Fandango split, he received a phone call from British guitarist Ritchie Blackmore.
-This resulted in an audition and Turner was immediately enlisted in Rainbow.
-The band, while popular in Europe and Japan, had not reached the same level of success in the US.
-Turner contributed a pop influence to the band, and Rainbow became successful in the US.
-Several tracks from albums with Turner reached the Top 20 on rock radio charts in the early to mid-1980s.
-"Stone Cold" became Rainbow's first Top 40 hit and the band's videos were played on heavy rotation on MTV.
-Turner recorded three studio albums with Rainbow: Difficult to Cure, Straight Between the Eyes, and Bent Out of Shape, which featured the single, "Street of Dreams".
-Rainbow disbanded in 1984.
+After Fandango split, Turner received a phone call from British guitarist Ritchie Blackmore.
+This led to an audition, and Turner was subsequently enlisted as the lead vocalist for Rainbow.
+At the time, the band had achieved considerable success in Europe and Japan but had not yet attained the same level of recognition in the United States.
+Turner's arrival coincided with a shift toward a more mainstream, pop-oriented sound, which contributed to Rainbow's increased success in the US market.

+During this period, several of the band's tracks with Turner on vocals reached the Top 20 on rock radio charts in the early-to-mid-1980s.
+"Stone Cold" became Rainbow's first Top 40 hit, and the accompanying video received significant rotation on MTV, boosting the band's visibility in America.
+Turner appeared on three studio albums with Rainbow: Difficult to Cure, Straight Between the Eyes, and Bent Out of Shape.
+Songs such as "Street of Dreams" and "Can’t Let You Go" were notable singles from these albums.